maarten-pennings/howto/c64mempart/readme.md

 Can we partition the C64 memory, storing two programs simultaneously?
 A multi-app setup?

-No multitasking, we activate one, run it, activate another and run it.
+No multitasking, we activate one, run it, stop it, activate another and run it.

 ## Introduction